acannistra/geosci-2017-12-05/README.md

 ## Vignette 3: Mining Demographics [<img src="https://assets-cdn.github.com/images/modules/logos_page/GitHub-Mark.png" height=25>](https://github.com/acannistra/mining)

 __Problem__: How are mines spatially and demographically distributed?
-We fight against extractive industries in special places, but where do they go when we win?
-How does (more treatment in [this draft](https://blog.anthonycannistra.com/not-here-but-where-106d970f61e2))
+We fight against extractive industries in special places, but where do they go when we win? (more treatment in [this draft](https://blog.anthonycannistra.com/not-here-but-where-106d970f61e2))

+Not sure we'll get to this.